 9. Eat Christmas dinner off a small plate.
 Food psychologist Brian Wansink’s research shows that holiday weight gain can be avoided not by dieting, but by doing things such as eating off smaller plates (because small plates make food look bigger) and eating two vegetables with every meal (because the more variety you have, the more you’ll eat).
 His Christmas diet tips will help keep your heart healthy.
 Be strategic about how you eat and where you eat – not just what you eat.

 10. Plan your meals and snacks in advance.
-Another dietitian I interviewed to said that planning is the number one way to avoid holiday weight gain.
+Another dietitian I interviewed to said that planning is the number one way to achieve your weight loss goals.
 Planning your snacks and meals isn’t just a weight loss tip for Christmas, it’s a great way to stay fit all year long.
 Planning your food intake reduces your unhealthy food choices and binge eating habits.